 Illinois to Tennessee Moving Guide

 Planning a 508 mile interstate move from Illinois to Tennessee?
 This moving guide will help you compare living in Illinois vs Tennessee across 7 important categories.
-Compare the pros & cons (like high taxes vs no state income tax), food & health (like Chicago-style deep dish pizza vs Memphis-style barbecue), real estate & housing (prairie, victorian vs colonial, craftsman), weather & wardrobe, cost of living & taxes (it's more expensive in Illinois), politics & religion, and education.
+Compare the pros & cons (like high property taxes vs lower property taxes), food & health (like Chicago-style deep dish pizza vs Memphis-style barbecue), real estate & housing (prairie, victorian vs colonial, craftsman), weather & wardrobe, cost of living & taxes (it's more expensive in Illinois), politics & religion, and education.

 Key Takeaways: